 - 1/2 teaspoon salt

 - 5 eggs, separated

 - 2 tablespoons vegetable oil

 For the filling:

 - 2/3 cups whipping cream

-- White decorating icing or buttercream (this Swiss Meringue Buttercream works well) for detailing (optional)
+- White decorating icing or buttercream for detailing (optional; Swiss Meringue Buttercream works well)

 Preheat oven to 375 degrees F. Prepare a jelly roll pan (15x10x1-inch) by generously greasing the bottom.
 Then, line it with parchment paper; grease the parchment paper or spray with nonstick spray.

 In a medium bowl, sift together the flour, cocoa powder and salt.
 Set to the side.

 In large bowl, whisk together the egg yolks and 1/2 cup of the sugar vigorously, until the mixture is thick and has lightened to a lemony color.
 Add in the vegetable oil and vanilla, whisking until incorporated.
 On low speed, beat in the oil and vanilla.